unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

 ###<a name="spark-config"></a>Apache Spark Configuration

-Apache Spark must be configured to use the same version of Hadoop that you have installed.
-Either [download the correct version directly](http://spark.apache.org/downloads.html), or if no version is listed for the correct flavour of hadoop, you can [build spark](http://spark.apache.org/docs/latest/building-with-maven.html) to support your hadoop version.
+Apache Spark must be configured specifically for the version of Hadoop you have installed.
+[Download the correct version directly](http://spark.apache.org/downloads.html) or, if no version is listed for the correct flavor of Hadoop, [build Spark](http://spark.apache.org/docs/latest/building-with-maven.html) to support your Hadoop version.

 ####<a name="spark-script"></a>spark-run Script

-The Tile Generator distribution package, and the Aperture Tiles source code, both contain a **spark-run** script (*bin/**spark-run.sh*** and *aperture-tiles/tile-generation/scripts/**spark-run***, respectively) designed to help you build your own tiles.
+The Tile Generator distribution package and the Aperture Tiles source code both contain a **spark-run** script (*bin/**spark-run.sh*** and *aperture-tiles/tile-generation/scripts/**spark-run*** respectively) designed to help you build your own tiles.
 The script simplifies the process of running Spark jobs by including all the necessary libraries and setting various parameters.

 If you want to use this script, you must first set the following environment variables: